griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/11_gleaming_the_chat.md

     rules=[
         Rule("Respond in plain text only with valid JSON objects that have the following keys: response, continue_chatting."), Rule("Never wrap your response with ```"),
         Rule("The 'response' value should be a string that can be safely converted to markdown format.
-Include line returns when necessary."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to false, otherwise it is true"), ]
+Use '\\n' for new lines."), Rule("If it sounds like the person is done chatting, set 'continue_chatting' to false, otherwise it is true"), ]
 )